-Three other types of programs are mandatory private insurance, publicly operated provident funds, and employer-liability systems.
+Three other types of programs are those delivered, mainly through financial services providers (individual accounts, mandatory occupational pensions, and mandatory private insurance), publicly operated provident funds, and employer-liability systems.

-Mandatory Private Insurance.
-This type of coverage may have been introduced to substitute for, or to complement, social insurance systems that are mainly pay-as-you-go (PAYG).
-Private insurance is funded either through mandatory employee contributions or a combination of mandatory employee and employer contributions.
 Contributions are assigned to an employee's individual account.
-The employee must pay administrative fees for the management of the private account and usually purchase a separate policy for disability and survivors insurance.
+The employee, and sometimes the employer, must pay administrative fees for the management of the individual account and usually purchase a separate policy for disability and survivors insurance.

 Employer-Liability Systems.
 Under these systems, workers are usually protected through labor codes that require employers, when liable, to provide specified payments or services directly to their employees.
 Specified payments or services can include the payment of lump-sum gratuities to the aged or disabled; the provision of medical care, paid sick leave, or both; the payment of maternity benefits or family allowances; the provision of temporary or long-term cash benefits and medical care in the case of a work injury; or the payment of severance indemnities in the case of dismissal.
 Employer-liability systems do not involve any direct pooling of risk, since the liability for payment is placed directly on each employer.
 Employers may insure themselves against liability, and in some jurisdictions such insurance is compulsory.

 Format of Country Summaries